 How Do Tax Credits Work in Practice?

-Suppose a taxpayer, Chris, who has one dependent, comes to the end of the filing process and owes the IRS $1,300 (his tax liability).
-A tax credit would reduce this amount owed by the amount of the credit the taxpayer is eligible for.
-In this case, Chris would want to claim the Child Tax Credit, which is valued at a maximum of $2,000 per child ($1,400 of which is refundable).
-If he took no other credits and met the income thresholds, Chris would receive a $100 refund (see example A).
+Suppose a taxpayer, Chris, who has one dependent, has a tax liability of $1,300 prior to credits.
+A tax credit would reduce the amount owed dollar-for-dollar, unlike a deduction, which reduces taxable income.
+In this case, Chris may be able to claim the Child Tax Credit, which is valued at a maximum of $2,000 per child, ($1,700 of which is refundable for tax year 2025.
+If he took no other credits and met the income thresholds, Chris would receive a $400 refund (see example A).

-Let’s assume that Amy is a taxpayer who cares for her elderly mother (see example B).
-Under current law, Amy may qualify for the Child and Dependent Care Tax Credit (CDCTC), which reaches its maximum at $1,200.
-Amy has $1,000 in tax liability.
-If she meets the income thresholds, is eligible for the maximum credit, and takes no other credits, she will not owe the IRS any taxes.
-Even though the maximum credit is greater than her total tax liability, because the CDCTC is nonrefundable, the credit can only reduce her liability until it reaches zero.
+Suppose also that Amy is a taxpayer who cares for her mother, who has a disability, in her home and claims her as a dependent.
+While Amy is at work, she hires a paid caretaker to assist her mother (see example B).
+Under current law, Amy may qualify for the Child and Dependent Care Tax Credit (CDCTC).
+The credit amount varies based on each taxpayer’s income, amount of qualifying expenses, and number of dependents.
+Under current law (as of 2025), $1,050 is the maximum credit that can be claimed by a taxpayer with one dependent who has $3,000 in qualifying expenses.
+If Amy has $1,000 in tax liability, is eligible for the maximum credit amount, and takes no other credits, she will not owe any federal income taxes, but she will also not receive a refund.
+Because the CDCTC is nonrefundable, even though her credit is greater than her total tax liability, the credit can only reduce her liability until it reaches zero.

-Because refundable credits often result in refunds, they are more expensive in terms of lost revenue.
+Because refundable credits often result in refunds, they tend to be more expensive than nonrefundable credits in terms of lost revenue.

 Tax Credits vs. Tax Deductions